-Mara studied Archaeology and Prehistory in Amsterdam (VU, 1996-2001) and Melbourne (University of Melbourne, 2000).
+Mara studied Archaeology in Amsterdam (VU, 1996-2001) and Melbourne (University of Melbourne, 2000).
 After finishing her Masters she worked as a cultural tour guide in Italy, focusing on (pre) Roman history.
 In 2005 Mara started working for the Netherlands Cultural Heritage Agency (RCE) as an Archaeological Information Specialist.
-Her interest in international heritage management increased and she did a traineeship at the Centre for International Heritage Activities (CIE), primarily dealing with archaeological heritage management in the Caribbean.
+Her interest in international heritage management increased and she did a traineeship at the Centre for International Heritage Activities (CIE), primarily dealing with archaeological heritage management in the Dutch Caribbean.

 Mara works as Managing Director for the Centre for Global Heritage and Development from January 2014 onwards.

 Mara is trained in Heritage Impact Assessment